Things to Do in San Francisco on Christmas Day

 #3 – Go to the Movies

-There are two great multiplex theaters in San Francisco and located 10 minutes walk from each other.
+There are three great multiplex theaters in the San Francisco Downtown Area

 #4 – Pier 39 and Fisherman’s Wharf